 If there are any issues or defects on the product, show that in the images.
 Customers will not be happy to find even the slightest imperfection if they weren’t warned about it ahead of time.
 Pointing out any flaws in the photos will prove that you are an honest seller.

 Write a good description of your products.

 Consider looking at the websites for some of your favorite brands to get a good idea of what people will want to know about your items.
-Every one of our upcoming Poshmark success stories (listed below) includes good product descriptions in their listings.
+Include details about the garment’s size, fit, materials, and quality.

 Share your listings on social media.

 Ask your friends to share or retweet the posts, too.
 Putting product listings on social media is a great way to get more eyes on your listings, as well as bring new people to Poshmark who could potentially buy from you in the future.

 Refer friends to Poshmark to earn bonuses.